 The core element of Polkadot’s operations is the relay chain.
 This critical element is responsible for its shared security, cross-chain interoperability, and consensus.

-It is important to note that consensus on the Relay Chain can be achieved by two single-responsibility mechanisms.
+It is important to note that two single-responsibility mechanisms can achieve consensus on the Relay Chain.
 Each of these mechanisms makes vital contributions to the network.
-The first mechanism covers block production while the second mechanism is responsible for accomplishing finality.
+The first mechanism covers block production, while the second is responsible for accomplishing finality.

-Parachains can be described as sovereign blockchains and are networks that possess their own tokens.
-More often than not, these networks are optimized for specific types of uses.
+Parachains can be described as sovereign blockchains and are networks that possess their tokens.
+Often, these networks are optimised for specific types of uses.

 Although parathreads operate very similarly to parachains, there are some minor but notable differences.
 Parathreads operate on a pay-as-you-go model as it is more cost-effective.
-Due to the framework of this model, it is not necessary for blockchains to have continuous network connectivity to function optimally.
+Due to the framework of this model, blockchains don’t need continuous network connectivity to function optimally.

 A vital element of Polkadot is called bridges.
 This component enables parachains and parathreads to connect and communicate with external networks such as Bitcoin.